Renata Limited: Controversy

-Renata was fined on 21 January 2016 by the Department of Environment for damaging the environment.
-The company has also illegally occupied land owned by the forest department.
-Syed S. Kaiser Kabir, the CEO, of the company had illegally grabbed government land to build a house near Dhaka-Mymensingh highway.
+Renata was initially fined on 21 January 2016 by the Department of Environment for damaging the environment, though it was not finally proven.
+It was claimed by a group of company that Renata has also illegally occupied land owned by the forest department while they failed to provide any proof.
+And also an unproven claim that, Syed S. Kaiser Kabir, the CEO, of the company had illegally grabbed government land to build a house near Dhaka-Mymensingh highway.